 useMaterial3 are set to true, swap its

 tertiary colors and their container colors.
-It is only defined to swap, if doing so makes a scheme originally designed for the Material 2 color system, a better fit for intended color design when using the Material 3 color system.
-If it does not improve the fit or if it is already a good fit, the colors are not set to be swapped.
+It is only defined to swap, if doing so makes a scheme originally designed for the Material-2 color system, a better fit for intended color design when using the Material 3 color system.
+If it doesn't improve the fit or if it is already a good fit, the colors aren't set to be swapped.
 The indicated swap only happens if you also set both

 useMaterial3 to true.
 This optional swapping of